johan-gorter/snippet-safe/README.md

 Snippets can also be permanently deleted.

 ## Implementation
-The website uses plain html, css and javascript, hosted in deno deploy.
-Snippets are stored in deno kv.
+The website uses plain html, css and javascript, hosted in supabase.
+Server side is written using nodejs in plain javascript.